 We are committed to the health and safety of our employees and have safety training programs that ensure our workforce knows how to do their jobs safely and in compliance with laws and regulations.
 We operate in modern, efficient, and safe facilities, and have minimal accident and injury rates.
-In 2022, we launched a platform to improve harassment training efforts and in 2023 added Diversity, Equity, and Inclusion training for all employees to this effort.
-We continued the momentum with our wellness program "A Healthier You", which focuses on three pillars: financial, physical, and workplace wellness.
+In 2022, we launched a platform to improve harassment training efforts, and we continued this training in 2024.
+We also expanded our wellness program "A Healthier You" in 2024.
+This program focuses on three pillars: financial, physical, and workplace wellness.
 Each pillar is supported by specific tools and resources to educate and reinforce the importance of wellness.
 This program includes a stipend to further support healthy behaviors and to demonstrate our commitment to employee well-being.
-To further demonstrate our focus on employee wellness, in 2023, we sponsored our first Senseonics Wellness Fair, which included speakers, workshops, and vendors to support our workplace wellness.
+In 2024, we created a Wellness Committee to engage interested employees and help deliver the initiatives.
+We created special interest groups, such as healthy eating and fitness activities, plus we delivered a weekly newsletter to emphasize the importance of regular healthy habits and to increase mental health awareness.